-In a previous article I talked about power generation and how to hit harder.
-The focus of that article was mainly on technique, or more specifically, some of the biomechanics involved in delivering a powerful strike.
+In a previous article I talked about power generation, or more specifically, some of the biomechanics involved in delivering a powerful strike.
 In this article, I’d like to suggest that biomechanical technique is only half the story when it comes to hitting hard.

 Technique is important, but what’s even more important for a strike to reach its full potential, is explosiveness.
 You must be able to load up your strike with explosive energy, and reload it just as quick, repeating the process as many times as you have to, something that Steve Morris calls the “Uzi Effect”, likening the process to the rapid and continuous firing of a submachine gun.